 and death through sin, and so death spread to all men, because all sinned. – Romans 5:12

 For All Have Sinned.
-We read that it was by the disobedience of Eve, and then Adam, that sin entered the world, and through sin death.
-The Bible tells us that the penalty of sin is death, which is separation from God.
-Unless corrected, this state of spiritual death will last eternally, for your soul/spirit (again, I’m using those words interchangeably herein) will live on forever.
+We read in the last chapter that it was by the disobedience of Eve, and then Adam, that sin entered the world, and through sin death.
+In essence, you have a (spiritually) deadly infection called “sin” – which if left untreated, will kill your eternal soul, as the Bible tells us that the penalty of sin is death, which is separation from God.
+Unless corrected, this state of spiritual death will last for eternity, for your soul/spirit (again, I’m using those words interchangeably herein) will live on forever.
 Life can only be found in the presence of God – for it is only God who gives and sustains life.

-Therefore, realize that you’re a sinner and it is this sin which separates you from God.
-It is exactly at this point that many will ask: “Hey, why am I being held responsible for the choices [sin] of Adam and Even?
+Therefore, realize that you’re a sinner, and it is this sin that separates you from God.
+It is exactly at this point that many will ask: “Hey, why am I being held responsible for the choices [sin] of Adam and Eve?
 I wasn’t even alive then!”
-We aren’t; Scripture is clear that we are each responsible for our own choices, actions and sins after we reach the age of accountability.
+We aren’t – Scripture is clear that we are each responsible for our own choices, actions, and sins after reaching the age of accountability.

 And if you’re like me, I bet you can tell very quickly when someone sins against you, yes?
 And they can tell when you’ve sinned against them.
 And if you’re truly honest with yourself, you cannot claim that you’ve never ever in your entire life sinned against someone, can you?
 And if you can’t even declare that you are sinless in front of man, how much more will you be unable to claim that you are sinless before a Holy God, the Almighty Lord, who knows all things, even the hidden things unseen and unsaid!